janearc/cooking/recipes/granola/salty-nibs.md

 note on doubling
 ---
 when i double this recipe, i add more butter, 3-4 tablespoons of bourbon, and i use a single cookie sheet instead of two. you have to trust that it isn't burning, and let it cook a little longer (because it's twice as deep). when i put it on the cookie sheet, i dust it lightly with granulated sugar (on the top). it's a very light accent, but it makes this much more of a "treat" than "breakfast." it has a very "holiday" tone to it between the bourbon, additional butter, and the sugar dusting to it; it's kind of cookies in a cereal bowl.

+When doubled like this, you will need to cook for 17-19 minutes.
+Don't worry if it doesn't seem done, and don't pull it out of the pan right away.
+Let it finish in the pan, but out of the oven, and then when it's cooled, pull it out with a spatula into whatever you're storing it in.
+It should come up in big flaky chunks.